 The bedroom has a few tricky items that should be packed with care but the rest of it shouldn’t pose any difficulty.

 - Mattress.
 Take out the mattress and make sure it is 100% dry.
 Place it in a thick polyethylene mattress storage bag.
 You can purchase one from a specialised furniture store.
 Tape the plastic protector’s ends shut with packing tape.
+Consider having the mattress cleaned before installing it at your new place, here is how much it will approximately cost you.

 - Bed frame.
 Once the mattress is gone, it’s time to disassemble the bed frame.
 Tape all the parts together.
 Place the bolts in a small plastic bag and tape that bag to the bed frame parts.
 You can also take photos or a video of the way you disassembled the bed frame in order to see how to put it back together again.